cnumr/best-practices/chapters/BP_006_en.md

 The adaptive loading approach consists in selecting the resources, including JS and CSS files, that are the most suitable for the context of use (screen/window size, pixel density, network quality, amount of RAM, etc.).

-This constraints push the design towards a lighter and more efficient web application.
+These constraints push the design towards a lighter and more efficient web application.

 ### Example